Last updated on April 20th, 2021

 31. How would you want to spend a special day with each other?

-This is your chance to plan a date based off their answer.
+This is your chance to plan a date based on their answer.

 32. What kind of parent do you think you’d be?